-As we’ve seen, the threat of cyberattacks is not some abstract problem; it’s a real threat to our nation and our businesses and that’s why the use of a good security system is essential for people to keep their systems safe and running, cctv installers Melbourne provide high quality products for your business.
+As we’ve seen, the threat of cyberattacks is not some abstract problem; it’s a real threat to our nation and our businesses.
 With each passing day, we learn more about the sophistication and intent of the attackers.
-For example, we’ve seen a number of malicious spam campaigns using “spearphishing” tactics in recent months, using forged emails and phishing campaigns to trick their targets into disclosing information, or clicking on malicious attachments.
+For example, we’ve seen a number of malicious spam campaigns using “spearphishing” tactics in recent months, using forged emails and phishing campaigns to trick their targets into disclosing information or clicking on malicious attachments.

 I’m an engineer.
 If pushed I will tell you that function should dominate design and that spending time and resources on aesthetics or styling is a waste of money.
 But a little voice in my head would be screaming “No!
 Wrong!” because there is value in the visual beauty of something.
 Nowhere is that truer than in architecture